JuliaControl/ControlSystems.jl/docs/src/examples/tuning_from_data.md

 The two main steps involved in this workflow are:
 1. Estimate a process model from data
+2. Characterize the uncertainty in the estimated model
-2. Design a controller based on the estimated model
+3. Design a controller based on the estimated model
+4. Verify that the controller is robust with respect to the estimated model uncertainty

 ## Estimation of a model